roberta-davidson/ADMIXTURE-smartPCA-PLINK-and-EIGENSOFT/README.md

 # ADMIXTURE-PCA-PLINK-EIGENSTRAT
-Scripts and notes on how to work with PLINK files, EIGENSTRAT files, converting between them. |
+- Scripts and notes on how to work with PLINK files, EIGENSTRAT files, converting between them. \
-How to run and plot ADMIXTURE and smartPCA. \
+- How to run and plot ADMIXTURE and smartPCA.

 ## Using PLINK
 PLINK is in general very annoying, reccommend to manipulate data in VCF or in EIGENSTRAT formats where possible. \
 There are many functions PLINK will do to your data by default, so find the flags necessary to turn off these functions. \
 Some useful ones I use: \
-`--keep-allele-order`	Use this EVERY SINGLE TIME you call a plink command, otherwise the order of Allele1 and Allele2 may (or probably will) be flipped in your data. \
+- `--keep-allele-order`	Use this EVERY SINGLE TIME you call a plink command, otherwise the order of Allele1 and Allele2 may (or probably will) be flipped in your data. \
-`--allow-no-sex` 	PLINK will default to removing individuals that have unassigned sex, use this to force it to keep them. \
+- `--allow-no-sex` 	PLINK will default to removing individuals that have unassigned sex, use this to force it to keep them. \
-`--snps-only` 		Removes indels from your variant data and keeps only snps \
+- `--snps-only` 		Removes indels from your variant data and keeps only snps \
-`--biallelic-only` Removes sites with 2+ alleles \
+- `--biallelic-only`	Removes sites with 2+ alleles \
-`--indiv-sort 0` PLINK default re-orders your data by individual name, this keeps them the same order as the `*.fam` file \
+- `--indiv-sort 0` PLINK default re-orders your data by individual name, this keeps them the same order as the `*.fam` file \
-`--geno 0.9999`	Removes sites with greater that 0.9999 missing data, so effectively removes a locus with no data \
+- `--geno xx` removes sites with missingness greater than a given thrshold.
+PLINK by default filters snps with >0.1 missingness, so use `--geno 1.0` to keep all sites. `--geno 0.999999`	Removes sites no data \
+- `--mind` similar to geno, but sets a threshold of missingness per individual. \
-`--extract`/`--exclude` Extracts or exlcludes variants based on a .txt file list of all variant IDs
+- `--extract`/`--exclude` Extracts or exlcludes variants based on a .txt file list of all variant IDs
+- `--keep`/`--remove` keep or remove individuals based on a supplied list in a .txt file with corresponding family ID nd within family IDs (or population & individual names).

 Keep the PLINK manual handy: https://www.cog-genomics.org/plink/1.9/